tiffanyxiao/csc220-codingchallenges/Coding Challenge 1/README.md

 Tiffany Xiao, Karen Santamaria, Quynh Mai

 ### Note:
 The project can be found on [Github](https://github.com/tiffanyxiao/csc220-codingchallenges/tree/master/Coding%20Challenge%201).
-On the Github page, there are test cases and an additional redundancyChecker.py that utilizes classes.
+On the Github page, there are test cases and an additional redundancyChecker.py that utilizes classes (our initial code without addressing certain edge cases).